hkamran80/articles/markdown/articles/ufw-geoblocking.md

 As my servers run Ubuntu, I decided to implement the rules through [UFW](https://help.ubuntu.com/community/UFW), the Uncomplicated Firewall.
 After doing some research, the general consensus seemed to be to use [IP sets](https://ipset.netfilter.org/) through `ipset`.

-I installed `ipset` from `apt` with `apt install ipset`, then modified the script from [Me Forgetful](https://blog.miragewebstudio.com/2025/08/03/how-to-block-all-ips-from-a-specific-country/) to be more generic.
+I installed `ipset` from `apt` with `apt install ipset`, then modified the script I found from [Me Forgetful](https://blog.miragewebstudio.com/2025/08/03/how-to-block-all-ips-from-a-specific-country/) to be more generic.
 My [changes](https://github.com/hkamran80/sysadmin-utilities/blob/1a4a79cb9e5b861056781dc74c387608e6230a14/ufw-geoblocking/generate-country-ipset.sh) include specifying the [ISO-3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements) country code to set the name and URL automatically[^1], using `flush` instead of `destroy`, and saving IP sets to `/var/lib/ipset`.

 ```diff